 Soil & Tissue Testing

-Soil tests provide the best way to determine lime and fertilizer requirements for phosphorus and potassium.
-Leaf tissue or petiole analysis is the best way to determine nutrient status for nitrogen and minor nutrients.
-With the information from these tests, the grower can make informed decisions about fertilizing and liming small fruit crops.
-This is important for cost effectiveness and to achieve optimum yield and quality and to safeguard water quality.
+Soil tests provide the best way to determine pre-plant requirements for lime and fertilizers.
+For perennial fruit crops, leaf tissue or petiole analysis are the best ways to determine nutrient status for established crops.
+With the information from these tests, growers can make informed decisions about fertilizing and liming small fruit crops to achieve optimum yield and quality and to safeguard water quality in a cost-effective manner.
 Following is a list of soil test laboratories in New England.
 It is best to use local labs because they are calibrated for local soils and recommendations are tailored to New England conditions.

 Soil Testing Labs of New England

 soil testing (1), leaf tissue analysis (2), compost testing (3), manure testing (4)

 123 Huntington St., P.O.
 Box 1106

 The Analytical Laboratory and Maine Soil Testing Services (1,2,3,4)

 Email: email@example.com Website: https://umaine.edu/soiltestinglab/